bababouf/Traveling-Salesman/README.md

 ### _ConfigurationMatrix_
 Below is the initialized configurationMatrix for the 5-city simulation.
 The matrix itself is size 5 x 7; the 5 x 5 part of the matrix reprsents the edges from one city to the next.
 The last two columns hold information that determine whether a specific edge can be included or excluded.

 I will refer to the 2nd to last column as the "include column" and the last column as the "exclude column".
 The include column ensures that each row contains a maximum of two edges (since each city can only have two edges to be a valid TSP route).
-For example, row '0', which represents city '0', contains all the edges from city '0' to every other city.
-If three edges were included in this row, city '0' would not be a valid TSP route.

 The exclude column is initialized to the number of cities in the simulation minus one.
 This column keeps track of the number of edges that have been either excluded or included.
 If an edge is included or excluded, the appropriate cell in that column is decremented.

+All cells in the configurationMatrix, except for those in the exclude column, are initialized to zero.
+The exclude columns cells are initialized to the number of cities minus one.
+Below, the initialized configurationMatrix for the 5 city simulation is shown.

 ![](https://i.gyazo.com/59f2fecc8373f3906127cb08f69bf2a8.png)

 ## **_Flowchart_**
 ![](https://i.gyazo.com/cfdd70d09c123412be0a87c743d7f0f6.png)

-The program can be broken up into two major parts:
+The program can be broken up into two parts:
 - Setup
 - Program Loop